mvolfik/mvolfik.github.io/index.md

 ---

 Hello there!
-My name is Matěj and I'm from Tábor, Czech republic, where I'm studying 3rd grade of high school. **I'm currently looking for an internship or a similar part-time job I could do while studying.** Here you can find a showcase of what I can do and what I've done.
+My name is Matěj and I'm from Tábor, Czech republic, where I'm studying 3rd grade of high school. **I'm currently looking for an internship or a part-time job I could do while studying.** Here you can find a showcase of what I can do and what I've done.

 You can see my preferred technologies in the column below my photo.
-Even though I'm experienced with frontend JavaScript and AJAX, I have no experience with frontend frameworks, TypeScript etc. I'm not a good frontend designer either, my UIs look terrible.
+Until quite recently I considered Python my strongest point, but in March I learned Svelte and frontend became a pleasure again.
+I still don't know the big frameworks like React or Vue, though I'd still like to learn them one day.
+However, I'm a a terrible frontend designer, and not even Bootstrap or Bulma helped me.

 ### Projects